DiscoBroccoli/CFD-Simulation/README.md

 # CFD-Simulation

-This repo contains a few example of computational fluid dynamics videos and their code written written by Jie on MATLAB - except for the 2D incompressible cylinder (PyFR).
+This repo contains a few example of computational fluid dynamics videos and their code written by Jie on MATLAB - except for the 2D incompressible cylinder (PyFR).

 * Isentropic Vortex
 * Multidimensional Heat Diffusion